 Electricity

-Repair category 2
+Repair category 1

-Notes Aspects of the electrical installation including the fusebox have been updated although the system is dated.
-The system should be checked as a precaution by a registered electrician and upgraded if necessary The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

 Gas

 Repair category N/A

-Notes Not applicable.
+Notes

-Water, plumbing ar nd bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.